 Curiosity is a fundamental characteristic of human nature.
-It’s what made our species, Homo sapiens (The Modern Humans), survive and overcome environmental threats such as extreme climatic conditions, dangerous predatory animals, and other Homo species competing for resources.
+It’s what made our species, Homo sapiens, survive and overcome environmental threats such as extreme climatic conditions, dangerous predatory animals, and other Homo species competing for resources.

 Not many people know this but when humans first appeared on Earth some 250,000-400,000 years ago, there were different human species that existed on Earth, such as Homo Neanderthals, Home Erectus, Homo Habilis and several others.
 However, only the Homo sapiens survived, while the others perished.

 Anthropologists believe that Homo sapiens were able to stand the test of time because of their survival instincts and unique characteristics.
 One being their ability to adapt to any sort of environment they find themselves in.
 Second, their propensity to question things and follow their natural sense of curiosity.

 As we’ve evolved over the centuries, we’ve continued to thrive from our adaptability and curiosity.
 All major discoveries and artistic endeavors took root from the seeds of curiosity.
 Our civilization progressed because of the likes of Einstein, Galileo, Columbus, Marie Curie, Thomas Edison, Isaac Newton and countless others.
 They weren’t afraid to ask the questions: “Why?”, “How?” or “What?”

 All of us are born curious because curiosity is encoded in our DNA.
 As children, we were exceptionally curious and had a deep sense of wonder.
 We weren’t afraid to explore and ask questions along the way.
 Life was like one grand adventure and we were the protagonists, out to discover new territory every day.